staD020/png2prg/readme.md

 This release contains an important bugfix related to mixedcharsets, where in some cases, png2prg would require more unique chars than necessary.
+There were more issues with png2prg 1.10, which were hotfixed in 1.10.1.
+It is best to delete any 1.10 version and upgrade to 1.12.

 ECM conversion has been improved, now png2prg also searches for potential char reduction by searching for invertable characters.